 December 2005: New Therapy Grant Awards

-- Grant: In Vitro and In Vivo Testing of Herbal Extracts and Extract-derived Compounds for Treatment of Epilepsy
+- Project Title: In Vitro and In Vivo Testing of Herbal Extracts and Extract-derived Compounds for Treatment of Epilepsy

 Harvard Medical School Osher Institute

-- Grant: Phase Resetting using DC Stimulation for Seizure Blockage
+- Project Title: Phase Resetting using DC Stimulation for Seizure Blockage

 University of Kansas Medical Center